-Kirkwood High School has a long, rich history that dates back to the founding of the Kirkwood School District in 1865.
-High school and elementary students attended school together in a temporary building, which opened in the fall of 1866, and later in the Jefferson Avenue School, the district's first formal school built in 1869.
-African-American students attended the Booker T. Washington School, which opened in 1869 on Adams near Geyer Rd.
+Kirkwood High School (KHS) has a long, rich history that dates back to the founding of the Kirkwood School District in 1865.
+High school and elementary students attended school together in a temporary building, which opened in the fall of 1866, and later in the Jefferson Avenue school, the District’s first formal school built in 1869.
+African-American students attended the Booker T. Washington School, which opened in 1869 on Adams near Geyer Road.
 In 1888, the district built the Adams Avenue School next to the Jefferson School and offered a two-year high school program for students completing the elementary grades.
 In 1896, Kirkwood offered the first four-year high school program in St. Louis County; 10 students were members of the first graduating class in the spring of 1897.
-In 1922, a new high school was built on Kirkwood Road, where Nipher Middle School stands today.
+In 1922, a new high school was built on Kirkwood Road, the site of Nipher Middle School today.

 The present Kirkwood High School on Essex Ave. was built in 1955 on a 43-acre campus.
 Both white and African-American students were enrolled to attend high school together for the first time.
 The present day campus includes the Thomas N. Keating Performance Center, the Earl and Myrtle Walker Science Center, a physical education and sports center, which features two competitive gyms (Denver Miller Gym and the David Holley Assembly Hall), the David Damerall Fitness Center, a dance studio, health classrooms, and a wrestling room.
 Also, recent updates have been made to the Journalism, Band & Innovation classroom spaces including updated technology and additional square footage.